 But, before you can even begin cooking you will want to have a food preparation area.
 For many homeowners, a simple counter space will suffice for this.
 It is, however, important to remember that the counter either needs to be able to handle the weather or well–protected by roof covering.
 Another basic necessity for food preparation is an outdoor sink.
 This will also come in handy when it’s time to rinse those dishes off.

 Perhaps the most important aspect of your outdoor kitchen is the dining area, as this is where you will relax and entertain.
 Be sure to choose a location on your deck that is comfortable.
 If you’re eating during the daytime you’re not going to want the sun beating down on you or your food.
 A tabletop umbrella, a pergola, or even large trees will do the trick.

 - Extras: Mini-fridge, bar area, outdoor fireplace

 - Luxury items: Dishwasher, stove top

-Need to find a pro for your outdoor addition?Find Pros
+Ready to start your outdoor addition?Find Pros

 Relaxing: Sleeping Porches, Gazebos, Outdoor Saunas